 - How many sessions per week you would like to train

-- Recruiting and employing an instructor
+- Recruiting and contracting a coach.

 - A completed new sport/club affiliation application form which you can get from your athletic union/ sports department.

 Then you’ll need to set up a meeting with your athletic union president/ sports development officer – be sure to ask about:

 - The procedure at the Students’ Union Council that may decide to admit your new club, including dates, what to prepare and what to bring with you

 - Procedures and rules for electing club committees